 Plant 1 consists of five Caterpillar G3516LE internal combustion engines that were originally installed in 1992 under Rule 285(g) permit exemption because each engine has a heat input capacity of 8.6 Million Btu/hr which is below the permitting threshold of 10 Million Btu/hr.
 A sixth engine was originally installed but was removed in September 2013.
-According to plant personnel this engine was removed "as a result of low gas quality".
-If this engine was removed for any purpose other than routine maintenance, then a new source review permit would be necessary for a newly installed unit.
-Rule 285(b)(vi) allows for the replacement of identical engines provided it is part of a routine maintenance program.
-Unless demonstrated that removal of the engine was the result of routine maintenance and not due to production or operational requirements, the company will be advised that a new permit will be required for a sixth engine to be installed at Plant 1.
+If a sixth engine is installed in Plant 1, then the unit will be considered a new emission unit and a new source review permit may be necessary depending on the type of engine installed.

 Plant 2 consists of one Caterpillar G3520C internal combustion engine (EURICEENGINE7) which was initially installed in 2006.
-Engine 7 was swapped out for maintenance and replaced in October 2010 with a rebuilt engine with new serial number and manufacture date (see engine table at the end of the report).
-At the time of the inspection EURICEENGINE7 was not operating due to a catastrophic failure that occurred on July 27, 2014.
-Engine 7 was removed from Plant 2 for maintenance on July 31st.
+Engine 7 was replaced in August 2014 with a rebuilt engine with new serial number and manufacture date (see engine table at the end of the report).
+At the time of the inspection EURICEENGINE7 was undergoing a performance test.